publishpress/publishpress.github.io/docs/about/index.md

 # Our team

+- 30 hours of good work each week is enough.
+After that, the quality of our work goes down.
+Any extra time can be spent learning, researching, or trying new ideas.
 - We don't work on weekends.
-- 30 hours of good work each week is enough.
-After that, the quality of our work goes down